 At-fault pedestrian: If a pedestrian causes a scooter rider’s injuries by stepping into the rider’s path, then the pedestrian’s homeowner’s or renter’s insurance might be able to compensate you for your injuries.

-Negligent business: Scooter riders often have a difficult time getting around debris and other dangerous conditions on the roadway.
-These dangerous conditions may be created by a business that discards debris or trash outside, or a construction company that places material or signage on the roadway.
-In such cases, the at-fault business or their insurance carrier may be able to pay for your injuries and damages.
+Negligent business: Scooter riders often have difficulty maneuvering around debris and other dangerous conditions on the roadway.
+These dangerous conditions may occur because of a business discarding debris or trash outside.
+In such cases, the at-fault business or their insurance carrier may be liable for your injuries and damages.

-Governmental entity: If a dangerous roadway condition such as a pothole, uneven pavement or poor lighting has caused your scooter accident and resulting injuries, you may be able to seek compensation from the city or governmental entity responsible for maintaining the roadway.
-It is important to remember that the statute of limitations for claims against government entities is short, so any such claim be filed within six months of the injury date.
+Government entity: If a dangerous roadway condition such as a pothole, uneven pavement or poor lighting has caused your scooter accident and resulting injuries, you may be able to seek compensation from the city or government entity responsible for maintaining the roadway.
+It is important to remember that the statute of limitations for claims against government entities is short, so you must file any such claim within six months of the injury date.

-Medical expenses: This encompasses expenses including emergency transportation (ambulance or helicopter), hospitalization, surgeries, cost of medication, medical equipment, doctor visits, and anything else related to the medical attention sought for your injuries.
+Medical expenses: This includes emergency transportation (ambulance or helicopter), hospitalization, surgeries, cost of medication, medical equipment, doctor visits, prescriptions, and anything else related to the medical treatment for your injuries.

-Lost income: Even when you’ve suffered injuries labeled as minor or moderate, you may be unable to return to work because of the pain and the emotional shock caused by your accident.
-As a result, you may lose wages you would have otherwise earned.
-This can be included in your claim for compensation.
+Lost income: You may be unable to return to work because of the injuries caused by your accident, and may lose wages you would have otherwise earned.
+You can include these damages in your claim for compensation.

-Rehabilitation costs: Many types of common accident injuries, such as bone fractures, often require extensive rehabilitative treatment such as physical therapy.
-Unfortunately, most health insurance policies only have limited coverage when it comes to rehabilitative treatments or physical therapy.
-This means that victims might have to pay these costs out of their own pockets… unless they can recover the damages in a lawsuit.
+Rehabilitation costs: Many types of common accident injuries extensive rehabilitative treatment such as physical therapy.
+Unfortunately, most health insurance policies have limited coverage for these treatments.
+These are additional damages you can recover.

-Lost future income: If you have suffered catastrophic injuries such as brain injuries or paralysis from spinal damage, you may be able to seek recovery of lost future income and loss of earning capacity.
-Your injury lawyer will help you calculate the income you have lost as a result of being unable to work for the rest of your life.
+Lost future income: If you suffered catastrophic injuries such as brain injuries or paralysis from spinal damage, you may be able to seek recovery of lost future income and loss of earning capacity, which your injury lawyer will help you calculate.

-Pain and suffering: Categorized as noneconomic damages, this includes compensation for the physical pain and emotional suffering endured by the victim.
-It is important to recognize that when an injury is suffered, victims are affected physically as well as emotionally.
-Victims who are rendered disabled by injuries frequently tend to sink into depression, and may develop various fears and phobias related to the circumstances of their injury.
+Pain and suffering: Categorized as non-economic damages, this includes compensation for the physical pain and emotional suffering endured by the victim.
+It is important to recognize that injury victims suffer emotionally as well as physically.
 Some may even develop post-traumatic stress disorder (PTSD).

 Electric scooter accidents are extremely complicated because the scooter rental business is a nascent, evolving industry, which is still trying to find its way.
 Our laws have not caught up with the rate at which this industry has been growing.

-The experienced Los Angeles personal injury lawyers at TorkLaw have obtained millions of dollars in compensation for severely injured victims.
-We advance all costs, so that you don’t pay any fees unless and until we recover compensation for you.
+TorkLaw has obtained millions of dollars in compensation for severely injured victims.
+We advance all costs, and you don’t pay any fees unless we recover compensation for you.
 We offer free consultations to victims and their families.
-If you were injured in an e-scooter accident, call us at (888) 845-9696 to find out how we can help you with your Los Angeles scooter accident case.
+If you were injured in an e-scooter accident, call us at 888.845.9696 to find out how we can help.